cyclr/docs/pages/v2/05-application-connectors/information/bntouch-information.md

 ---
 {::options parse_block_html="true" /}
 <section class="card">

-## Creating a Lead
+## Create a Lead

-When creating a Lead you are required to enter the ID of the schema you will be using.
-This again should be provided by your BNTouch account manager.
+When you create a Lead, you need to enter the ID of the schema that you use.
 The schema specifies how the data will be posted to the BNTouch API.
+For more information on where to find the schema, contact your BNTouch account manager.

-Although all request fields are marked as optional, at least one field must be populated for the request to succeed.
-Upon successful submission of a Lead you will receive a status of 'ACCEPTED'.
+Although all request fields are marked as optional, you need to populate at least one field for the request to succeed.
+When you successfully submit a Lead, you receive a status of 'ACCEPTED'.

 </section>